Radical or moderate? Trump paints Democratic ticket as both

 And without a clear message, Trump has reverted to his usual playbook, resorting to sexist and racist attacks.
 He has repeatedly called Harris “nasty” and has leaned into appeals that appear stuck in a fictionalized version of the 1950s.

 “The ‘suburban housewife’ will be voting for me.
 They want safety & are thrilled that I ended the long running program where low income housing would invade their neighborhood.
-Biden would reinstall it, in a bigger form, with Corey Booker in charge!” he tweeted Wednesday, referring to the New Jersey senator and former mayor of Newark, New Jersey, who is also Black.
+Biden would reinstall it, in a bigger form, with Corey Booker in charge!” he tweeted Wednesday, incorrectly spelling the name of the Democratic senator and former mayor of Newark, New Jersey, who is also Black.

 Like Biden, Harris has staked out relatively moderate stances over the course of her career on issues such as health care and law enforcement.
 That’s complicating the Trump campaign’s crude efforts to depict the Democratic ticket as out of step with the country.